BandonRandon/busalert-me/readme.md

 The service is no longer functioinal, however I may pick it up in the future.

-This is the projects new home home on GitHub.
+This is the projects new home on GitHub.
 The code previously lived at: https://code.google.com/p/busalert-me/

 License
 ---